 The zipper on the vestibule itself is robust and waterproof.
 No rain is dripping through THIS zipper, but don’t think you can lazily stretch out at an awkward angle and zip it shut.
 You will do a little work – like get up on your knees, lean out, and zip it!

-There is an interior pouch inside the door, but the opening is on the side.
+The door has an interior pouch, but the opening is on the side.
 Most things of any weight I put in this pocket eventually end up on the floor.
 I prefer a top-loading pocket and don’t use it.

 Aeon Li Review – Materials/Construction